Are there any risks and benefits to me in taking part in this study?

 There are no costs associated with participating in this research, except for the time taken to do the questionnaire.

-For those completing the questionnaire, you will have the opportunity to go into the draw to win 1 of 20 retail gift vouchers (each of AU $50).
+For those completing the questionnaire, you will have the opportunity to go into the draw to win an iPad or 1 of 20 retail gift vouchers (each of AU $50).
 If you elect to go into the draw, you will be redirected through the survey tool to another location in which to enter your contact details.
+If you are undertaking a postal questionnaire, you will receive a separate slip and two reply paid envelops for your contact details and the completed questionnaire.
 This will ensure that any contact details provided, are not linked to your questionnaire responses.
 Any contact details provided for this purpose will be deleted at the conclusion of the prize draw.

 What if I don’t want to take part in this study?

 Participation in this research is entirely voluntary and a decision not to participate will not disadvantage you.
-Only those people who by clicking "next ' at the bottom of the page and entering the questionnaire, give their informed consent will be included in the project.
+Only those people who by clicking "next ' at the bottom of the page and entering the questionnaire, or post their completed questionnaires, give their informed consent will be included in the project.

 What if I participate and want to withdraw later?